zhaoak/from-scratch-list-detail/README.md

 ## State
 #### For select page
 - `breeds` - array containing list of breeds

+#### For detail page
+- `breedDetails` - contains object with properties representing details for specific breed

 ## Events
 #### For select page